See something we could improve on this page? Give website feedback.

 Program Overview

-The Park and Inter Agency Tree Replacement program, focuses on replanting trees in developed city parks.
-Most trees replaced through this program were removed because they were dead, dying, dangerous, or had failed.
-When possible, new trees are also planted in parks that need more canopy coverage.
+The Park Tree Planting Program focuses on replanting trees in developed city parks and other public properties.
+Most trees are replacements for trees removed because they were dead or dying.
+New trees are also planted in parks that need more canopy coverage.

-After a review period involving city stakeholders, trees are selected and procured from local nurseries.
-The trees are planted starting in mid-November by Urban Forestry staff and volunteers.
+After a review period involving city stakeholders, trees are procured from local nurseries.
+Trees are planted from mid-November to March by Urban Forestry staff and volunteers.
 Each tree receives three years of care to ensure successful establishment.
 Use the request form on this page to recommend a park or public property that would benefit from having more trees.

 Eligibility

-This program is only for developed parks in Portland.
+This program is only for developed parks and public properties in Portland.
 It does not include natural areas or environmental zones.
 We prioritize plantings in parks with low canopy and available space.

 Volunteer